MRAbbasi1/TelegramScraper/README.md

 ---
 # Telegram Channel Scraper

-This Python-based script is designed to scrape Telegram channel URLs based on user-provided keywords, using **Selenium** and **BeautifulSoup**.
+This Python-based script is designed to find Telegram channel URLs based on user-provided keywords, using **Selenium** and **BeautifulSoup**.
 It allows for the extraction of Telegram channel IDs, the option to save results, and a method for combining and deduplicating extracted channel IDs from previous results.
 ---

 ## Features